Procedural Generation of 3D Maps with Snappable Meshes: The Snappable Meshes PCG Technique

-The goal of the \emph{corridor} generation method is to generate narrow maps where the geometry seemingly follows a line, as shown in Fig.~\ref{fig:genoutputcorridor}.
+The goal of the \emph{corridor} selection method is to generate narrow maps where the geometry seemingly follows a line, as shown in Fig.~\ref{fig:genoutputcorridor}.

 The piece with least connectors is selected as the starting piece.
 If there are multiple pieces with the same lowest number of connectors and/or if more pieces are considered for selection due to the \texttt{starterConTol} parameter, one of them is selected at random.
 The selected guide piece is always the most recently placed piece, such that pieces will have at most two connections: one with the previous placed piece and the other with next compatible tentative piece.
+Thus, the method performs a depth-first traversal of the search space.

+The main motivation for implementing the \emph{corridor} method is its potential suitability for ``Capture the Flag''-style matches, in which two players or teams must capture the enemy's flag from their end of the map and bring it back.